jdoleary/Spellmasons/docs/TasksCurrent.md

 - record new screenshots and footage (zoomed in, no music)
 - Add gifs to steam page
 - push bloat hurt prediction resulted in weird prediction lines
+- small bugs:
     - should be able to disable UI without admin mode on
     - bug: Archer sounds like he's playing attack sfx twice
     - Summoner shows attack range but shouldn't since they don't attack directly
     - dead units in front of walls render behind walls
     - swap then damage hurts yourself also, it shouldn't be this way it should hurt the target
     - after swapping I got stuck in a wall
     - missing vampire hurt noise (when you push them into lava)
         - missing lava splash noise
     - Mana burn should show via prediction mana bar how much it'll take away
     - if you pull something into you and you're standing on the edge of liquid you take damage as if you fell in the liquid (on blood level)
     - mana burn sfx and animation plays one at a time instead of all at once so if you have multiple targets it's annoying, also it doesn't wait for the animation to be done before playing the next spell so burn then hurt overlap
     - spells like mana burn and hurt shouldn't play on dead units
     - no summoner sound effect when cast?
     - sometimes when you walk you get stuck on a wall and it wastes stamina

 # Bugs
 - Permanently fix liquid